leonardtng/leonardtng/README.md

 <b>Note:</b> This repository for CodeCache is hosted on AWS CodeCommit instead GitHub.

+*And yes, I really like the Gilroy font for my projects as you might've noticed!*

 # :raising_hand: Get in Touch!

 If you like what you see, don't hesitate to reach me at these links.
 I always enjoy a good chat!  :coffee: